it-innovation/sam/doc/graphing.rst

    specific invocations of Object explicitly on the graph.
 If false, these invocations are aggregated with their object.

-.. function:: isHidden(Ref ref)
+.. function:: graphHideObject(Ref ref)
+.. function:: graphHideRef(Ref source, Ref target)

-   Don't show this object or references from it.
+   Don't show this node or edge on the graph.
 Used to hide the `_testDriver` object.

 .. function:: showOnlyProblemNodes()